 Heather Peters , MER, ACC, IPMA-CP

-Heather Peters, Senior Consultant and Coach with KBRS, has over 20 years in leadership, entrepreneurial and strategic HR roles in the insurance, IT, healthcare and financial industries.
+Heather Peters, Senior Associate and Coach with KBRS, has over 20 years in leadership, entrepreneurial and strategic HR roles in the insurance, IT, healthcare and financial industries.
 Peters is passionate about learning and has completed her Master of Employment Relations (MER) from Memorial University, a Bachelor of Commerce (B.Comm) from the University of Ottawa, coach training with Adler International Learning (AIL), is a Certified HR Professional with IPMA (IPMA-CP), and is a member of the International Coach Federation.